Justin01Wu/JavaFrame/springBoot/README.md

 In this list, the top one override the bottom one if they have the same setting name

+#### Server http port
+Spring boot used this to set server port:
+`server.port=9090'

+You can see Spring boot has a bad naming conversion:
+We don't know a setting is Spring boot reserved setting name or just one was created by a developer.

 ### cache
 #### template cache
 By default, Spring boot will load templates into the memory and ignore all modification.